A Complete Overview of SaaS Compliance

 Design a compliance strategy

-The purpose of the above-mentioned steps is to have enough material to chalk out a detailed compliance strategy.
-This roadmap must cover everything from remediation steps to timelines to resources and budgets required to employee training and surveillance steps.
-The process and frequency of compliance status reporting must also be included in the tactical plan to avoid any misfires.
+The purpose of the above-mentioned steps is to provide enough material to create a detailed compliance strategy.
+This roadmap must cover everything from remediation steps, timelines, and budgets to employee training and surveillance.
+The tactical plan must also include the process and frequency of compliance status reporting to avoid any misfires.

 This involves implementing controls commensurate with the identified risks and appropriate to the current compliance levels.

-For example, if the business has basic password policies and anti-virus software, there will be implementation of advanced controls like encryption, multi-factor authentication etc.
+For example, if the business has basic password policies and anti-virus software, advanced controls like encryption, multi-factor authentication, etc., will be implemented.

-This ensures optimisation of compliance management efforts and drives better and quicker results.
+This ensures the optimization of compliance management efforts and drives better and quicker results.

 Evaluate compliance preparedness